Navigating RFEs: Expert Tips and Guidance

 - USCIS officer who made the initial decision (for appeals)

-Yes, To request premium processing, you must file Form I-907, Request for Premium Processing Service, along with the filing fee of $1965.
+Yes, to request premium processing, you must file Form I-907, Request for Premium Processing Service, along with the filing fee of $1965.

 Yes, along with the filing fee of $2805.